bmd007/wonderland/README.md

 This project composed of Events, messages, webflux based rest webservices, websockets, reactive database connections and ...

 The architecture is microservices and the applied pattern is CQRS.
 But no internal event sourcing is applied.
 I can say the architecture is event driven and everything is an event inside the application.
 From outside the appliction will recieve httpRequests.
-And the requests will endUp request*IsValidated
+And requests lead to commands )events with a needed side effect)

 ## ToDo:
     * Add a servlet based web-socket backend as notification manager ??